Student Employment Procedures UPPS No. 07.07.03

 04.05 Eligibility for Employment

 a.
-Regular wage student employees must enroll for at least six semester credit hours in the fall and spring semesters unless the student is in the last semester of enrollment.
-During summer sessions and mini sessions, enrollment is not required and the student may work a maximum of forty hours per week with the stipulation that they are enrolled in a minimum of six semester credit hours in the following fall semester.
+Regular-wage student employees must enroll for at least six semester credit hours in the fall and spring semesters unless the student is in the last semester of enrollment.
+During the summer session, enrollment is not required and the student may work a maximum of 40 hours per week with the stipulation that they are enrolled in a minimum of six semester credit hours in the following fall semester and the annual accumulation of work hours is ACA compliant.
 The appropriate university vice president will address exceptions on an individual basis.
-If employing a graduate level student as an hourly student employee, the student is required to be enrolled in nine semester credit hours unless the student is in the last semester of enrollment.

 b.
-Student employees on work-study must always enroll for at least six semester credit hours in the fall and spring semesters to retain eligibility for work-study funds.
-They must complete a total of six semester hours within the summer sessions and mini session to retain eligibility for work-study funds.
-Financial Aid and Scholarships will notify the student if eligibility could be in jeopardy should enrollment fall below six semester credit hours.
+Student employees on work-study must always enroll for at least six semester credit hours in the fall and spring semesters to retain eligibility for work study funds.
+They must complete a total of six semester hours within the summer session to retain eligibility for work study funds.

 c.
-Eligible students are normally awarded federal or state work-study funds for the nine-month academic year (fall and spring semesters) or summer sessions.
-The award period, as well as the amount, is reflected on the student’s My Awards page at My Financial Aid (CatsWeb).
-From this page, the student must complete the Work-Study Eligibility Notification, present it to the employing department, and submit it to FAS before beginning work.
-One-half of the award is for the fall semester and one-half is for the spring semester unless otherwise indicated on My Financial Aid.
-The student can transfer one-half of fall semester award balances to the spring semester award.
+Eligible students are normally awarded federal or state work-study funds for the nine-month academic year (fall and spring semesters) or summer session.
+The award period, as well as the amount, is reflected on the student’s financial aid information on the Texas State Self-Service site.
+From this page, the student must complete the Work-Study Authorization, present it to the employing department, and submit it to FAS before beginning work.
+One-half of an academic year award is for the fall semester and one-half is for the spring semester, unless otherwise indicated on the Texas State Self-Service site.
+The student may be able to transfer the remaining fall semester award balances to the spring semester award.
 A summer federal or state work-study award is separate from fall or spring.
-To apply for summer work-study funds, a student must, in addition to having a current year FAFSA on file with FAS, complete a Summer Financial Aid Application, which requires a new Work-Study Eligibility Notification.
-Summer session I balances can transfer to summer session II.
+To apply for summer work-study funds, a student must, in addition to having a current year FAFSA on file with FAS, complete a Summer Financial Aid Application, which requires a new Work-Study Authorization.

 04.06 Continuous Employment

 a.
-Once appointed via a PCR, the account manager needs to perform no action on student employees continuing employment in the same position unless there is a break in service.
-A break in employment is a full fall, spring, summer I, or summer II semester.
+Once appointed via a PCR, the department head does not need to perform any action on student employees continuing employment in the same position unless there is a break in service.
+If inactive, the student should be terminated as of the last day worked.

 b.
-Students that do not work summer I and II require a separation PCR.
-The account manager must complete a separation PCR as soon as the last working day is confirmed.
+Students who do not work the summer session require a separation PCR.
+The department head must complete a separation PCR as soon as the last working day is confirmed with time entry completed and approved.

 c.
-If the student worked in the spring and will return to work in the fall, the account manager should process a rehire PCR.
-It is recommended that departments submit the rehire PCR as soon as the start date and funding information is known for the fall semester.
+If the student worked in the spring and will return to work in the fall, the department head should process a rehire quick PCR.
+It is recommended that departments submit the rehire quick PCR as soon as the start date and funding information is known for the fall semester.

 04.07 Separating Employees

 a.
-The account manager will complete and submit a PCR to the HR-MDC whenever a student either voluntarily resigns or is terminated.
+The department head will complete and submit a PCR to Human Resources whenever a student either voluntarily resigns or is terminated.

 b.
-The account manager will make all separations effective the last day the student actually worked.
+The department head will make all separations effective the last day the student actually worked.

 05. MAXIMUM ALLOWABLE WORK HOURS FOR A STUDENT EMPLOYEE